OutSystems/opscloud-opscoaching/README.md

-# Instructions on how to use this artifacts
+# Instructions on how to use these artifacts
 ## Through Command Line\Console
 ### Setup Terraform and Azure CLI (first time only)